-So this game had several strikes against it… and then I finished it.
-The story of Modern Warfare 3 doesn’t really end as much as it comes to a screeching halt.
+Going into the endgame, Modern Warfare 3 had several strikes against it.
+Amazingly, the team managed to save the worst for last.
+The reason why I can say this is because this game doesn’t really end as much as it comes to a screeching halt.
 Much of the game revolves around rescuing the president of Russia, Boris Vorshevsky, and his daughter, Alena, from the Ultranationalists.
 He was captured to prevent him from negotiating a peace treaty with the West, and to gain his nuclear launch codes.
 While both Vorshevsky and his daughter are saved, the narrative resolves the global war, which spanned two games, with a single cutscene before the final mission.
 Considering how doubtful it is that the Ultranationalists simply packed up their bags and left in the face of this development, the lack of a follow-up felt cheap and lazy.
 It would be like ending a non-fictional account of the Second World War with the surrender of the Axis powers, glossing over the repercussions brought on by the conflict.

 Drawing a Conclusion